 DNS - Recursive Resolver

-A DNS recursive resolver plays a crucial role in the domain name system (DNS), which is integral to the functioning of the internet.
+A DNS recursive resolver plays a role in the domain name system (DNS), which is integral to the functioning of the internet.
 It acts as an intermediary between a user's device and the complex hierarchy of DNS servers.
 Here's a detailed breakdown of what a DNS recursive resolver does:

 1. User Query Initiation: When you type a web address into your browser, like "www.example.com", your computer doesn't inherently know the IPv4 or ipv6 address where this website is located.
 So, it sends a query to a DNS resolver to find out.